Brennan Cain

 Amazon Web Services (Summer 2021)

 I interned at Amazon AWS with the Storage Gateway team.
-My internship project was to create a command line interface to a hardware appliance using Java, Spring Shell, and Linux utilities.
+My internship project involved creating a command-line interface for a hardware appliance using Java, Spring Shell, and Linux utilities.

 Germany (2019-2020)